geoaihub/IGARSS-EQ-Object-Detection-YOLO-Kahramanmaras/README.md

 <br>

 **July 2024**
-- Project successfully presenten on Athens/Greece on IEEE IGARSS 2024!
+- Project successfully presented on Athens/Greece on IEEE IGARSS 2024!

 **March 2024**
 - Paper accepted to make an oral presentation on Athens/Greece on IEEE IGARSS 2024!